-These colourwork socks feature a favourite motif of mine – used to great effect in Peerie Clewes from The Vintage Shetland Project to represent foliage, ivy or vines – but in this project used to suggest the buds of plants and flowers as they begin to burst forth and give us the name of our socks, New Beginnings.
+- New Beginnings are a fabulous colourwork sock pattern which feature a favourite motif of mine — used to great effect in Peerie Clewes from The Vintage Shetland Project to represent foliage, ivy or vines — which in these socks is used to suggest the buds of plants and flowers as they begin to burst forth and give us the name of our socks, New Beginnings.

-New Beginnings are knitted from the top down with a simple twisted rib cuff before the colourwork commences, repeating this lovely motif throughout, reversing the colours on each subsequent repeat.
-To enable the pattern to continue across the foot of the sock without interruption, an 'hourglass heel' is worked.
+The socks are knitted from the top down with a simple twisted rib cuff before the colourwork commences, repeating this lovely motif throughout, reversing the colours on each subsequent repeat.
+To enable the pattern to continue across the foot of the sock without interruption, an hourglass heel is worked.
 Once the heel is worked the colourwork continues down the foot until the toe is reached.

-The socks come in two sizes which are obtained by achieving the correct gauge as shown below.
+The socks come in two sizes which are obtained by achieving the correct gauge as shown below however the leg and foot length can be easily altered to any length required.
 All sizes use the same stitch count and the same chart.

 Charlie is shown wearing the first size in the photographs and has a UK size 4 foot (US size 6 / EU size 37)

 The pattern contains full written and charted instructions as well as clear schematic diagrams.

 Susan Crawford LOCK, fingering weight, 75% pure British Lonk, 25% nylon (387m / 414 yds per 100g skein)

 1 skein, shade Rodmell - yarn A

 1st Size: 34 sts and 40 rounds = 10cm (4in) measured over stranded colourwork worked in the round, after blocking.
 We obtained this gauge using 2.25mm needles.

 2nd Size: 30 sts and 36 rows = 10cm (4in) measured over stranded colourwork worked in the round, after blocking.
 We obtained this gauge using 2.75mm needles.